Commands

 agent-device network dump 25 # Parse recent HTTP(s) requests (method/url/status) from session app log

-agent-device network dump 25 all # Include parsed headers/body when available (truncated)
+agent-device network dump 25 --include all # Include parsed headers/body when available (truncated)

 • Supported on iOS simulator, iOS physical device, and Android.